Select the rows below to view more detail on a method

 Both overnight and day-only hospitalisations are included in this report, unlike in the national reporting on hospital statistics, where only overnight hospitalisations are included (AIHW Health services series no. 40.
 Cat. no. HSE 107 2011).

-For the calculation of rates, the NSW Ministry of Health uses population projections based on the NSW Health Population Projection Series, prepared by the Statewide Services Development Branch of the NSW Ministry of Health in collaboration with the NSW Department of Planning.
+For the calculation of rates, the NSW Ministry of Health uses population projections based on the population projections prepared by the NSW Department of Planning.
 Refer to Methods in Population-Demography topic for further information on projected populations and other issues mentioned here.
 The rates in this report are expressed as a number per 100,000 population.

 Rates published by the Australian Institute of Health and Welfare may be expressed differently (per 1,000 or 10,000 population) and use different projected population estimates for NSW.
 The population estimates, which are not projected, are likely to be the same, as these are based on the estimated residential populations published by the ABS.